Shoulder Rotation: The Secret to Longer Stride length sprinters, Faster Running

 How to Improve Your Speed

 This article gives an overview of the essential techniques required to enable an athlete to run faster.

-To increase any athletes, speed means improving on one or both of the following elements:
+To increase any athlete, speed means improving on one or both of the following elements:

 1. Increase the number of steps an athlete takes per second, i.e., their cadence.

 2. Improve the effectiveness of each time they make contact with the ground.

 Increasing cadence is most easily improved by reducing the amount of recovery time between strides.
 This means reducing the time it takes to get the foot off the ground and back on the floor.

 Often athletes compensate for their lack of knee lift by either over striding (taking larger steps beyond their center of gravity) or pushing out more behind them in an attempt to increase their power and, therefore, stride length.